An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • Treat others as you would want them to treat you.

-• Be respectful to other students and adults whether they are faculty, staff, visitors, or substitute teachers.
+• Be polite and respectful to other students and adults whether they are faculty, staff, visitors, or substitute teachers.

 • Be prompt in arriving at school, attending class, and completing work.